1. Responsible Contact

 5.2 What data is collected?

-In order to guarantee full functionality of Mailbutler’s Snooze and Send Later features we may collect and store certain information about the recipient email address, message subject and message ID (RFC 2392) when you use Snooze or Send Later.
-But we never collect and store the message content of your emails.
+In order to guarantee full functionality of Mailbutler’s Snooze and Send Later features we may collect and store certain information about the recipient email address, recipient name, message subject and message ID (RFC 2392) when you use Snooze or Send Later.
+The message content of your emails are never stored nor collected by us.
+We process recipient email address, recipient name, message subject in order to display the recipient name, email address and subject line in the Mailbutler Dashboard.
+We process this type of Personal Data for our legitimate interests in providing the Services.
+You also have the option in the privacy setting to control how much information Mailbutler uses for Snooze and Send later.
+Please refer to our support page for more details: https://support.mailbutler.io/knowledge-base/choosing-your-mailbutler-privacy-settings/.
 We temporally collect and store user authentication information of your email server for the Snooze and Send Later period.
 We use OAuth for user authentication (wherever possible) which gives us access to your data without letting us know your password.
 We only collect and store this information temporally when you use the snooze or send later feature and only for the time the features are active.

 6. Mailbutler’s E-Mail Opened Confirmation Functionality (Email Tracking)